Partnering with caring people like you toDo something about Tacoma’s Homeless Crisis

 Supporting in Community

-Our Tyler Square Campus is home to our Tyler Family Housing Program that offers 15 subsidized, clean and sober, long-term apartment homes for families exiting out of homelessness.
+Our Tyler Square Campus is home to our Tyler Family Housing Program that offers 15 subsidized, clean and sober, permanent housing apartment homes for families exiting out of homelessness.
 We continue to support these clients’ stabilization with case management, mental health counseling, life-skills development, and career navigation.